top of page

 8. You Feel Guilty for Slowing Down

-You rest—but you can’t relax.
-You pause—but feel behind.
+You rest, but you can’t relax.

 You’ve mistaken movement for meaning.

-Dr. Gabor Maté’s trauma work reveals that hyper-productivity often masks deep shame—where rest was once unsafe or punished.
+Dr. Gabor Maté’s trauma work reveals that hyper-productivity often masks deep shame, where rest was once unsafe or punished.

 So… What’s the Solution?

-1. Name and Befriend Your Inner Child
+1. Name Your Inner Child

 Give them an identity.
 Let them write a letter.
 Ask what they need.